 Free tool

-Enter your bottle cost, bottle size, and pour size to instantly calculate pour cost percentage, cost per drink, and suggested menu price.
-See industry benchmarks by beverage type.
+Enter bottle cost, size, and pour size to calculate pour cost %, cost per drink, and suggested menu price.
+Includes benchmarks by beverage type.

 Pour Cost %